Reading “Heart of Bodhi” by Cao DeWang.

 After the end of the contract (one year), he intended to leave the factory and do something else, but before resigning he went to a temple, drew a fortune-strip, and a monk interpreted it for him in a way which suggested that leaving the factory is not a good idea.
 Nevertheless, even though he did not leave, all of his team left, no matter how much he convinced them to stay.
 (This part is kinda implausible.)

 While re-equipping the factory with new machines, a taxi driver told him that spare car windshields (and other glass pieces) were very expensive, and Dewang decided to make a new factory, adjacent to the previous one, with the goal of making car glass.
-His village mayor’s office also agreed to invest into the factory, given that Dewang would invent his own money, so Dewang re-mortgaged his newly-built home for this purpose.
+His village mayor’s office also agreed to invest into the factory, given that Dewang would invest his own money, so Dewang re-mortgaged his newly-built home for this purpose.

 Various events helped him be attentive to people around, no matter how, at the first glance, insignificant.